 6. Fusible Stabilizer

-This one’s a bit of an extra effort, but I’d be remiss not to include it.
-Fusible stabilizer (comes in tear-away, cut-away, etc) has one side that will fuse to your embroidery blank.
-If you hoop your fusible stabilizer, you can then use a mini-iron (love my Clover II mini-iron!) to press and fuse your blank to the stabilizer.
-While I don’t regularly use fusible stabilizer, I always use it when doing in-the-hoop quilting projects.
+If you first hoop your fusible stabilizer, you can then use a mini-iron (I love my Clover II mini-iron!) to press and fuse your blank to the stabilizer.
+While I don’t regularly use fusible stabilizer, I always use it when making in-the-hoop quilt projects.

 Floating an Extra Piece of Stabilizer

-And that’s it!
 I hope learning how to float your next embroidery project will help you think outside the box and discover even more fun things you can embroider.
-Anything less than 5-6mm in thickness that’s soft enough could be fair game to embroider if you set it up correctly!
+Anything less than 5-6mm in thickness that’s soft enough and just one layer could be fair game to embroider if you set it up correctly!’